sahanarajesh04/linear_regression/README.md

-New repository that is a clone of Assignment 2 Linear Regression.
-No edits have been made yet.
+New repository that is a clone of Assignment 2 Linear Regression with updates and better plots, visualizations, and data analysis.